Conditional Normalizing Flows for Forward and Backward Joint State and Parameter Estimation: Results

-After training the conditional NFs, forward state estimation is performed by providing $R=5$ previous noisy observations for the vehicle location as context, and estimating the conditional density for the next observation in sequence.
-In other words, assuming an initial observation at discrete time $n$, we estimate the density
+After training the conditional NFs, forward state estimation is performed by providing $R=5$ noisy observations of past vehicle locations as context, and estimating the conditional density of the next observation in the sequence.
+Formally, given an initial observation at discrete time $n$, we estimate the density

+For the SMC algorithm (see Section~\ref{sec:pf}) we estimate $\pi_{n+5}$ by sampling the prior $p(\bm{o}_n)$, iterating through four steps of the algorithm, and propagating the particles one step forward with no observation update.
+The performance of both SMC and NF is quantified by computing the mean KL divergence between 1,000 samples drawn from the true distribution of $\bm{x}_{n+5}$ and the predicted density (or SMC particles) at three locations along the trajectory, i.e., before, at and after the bifurcation.
+Results for a dataset with constant time step are shown in Table~\ref{tab:res_vehicle_baseline}.
+In all cases, the transformer-conditioned NF achieves a lower KL divergence than the SMC baseline, demonstrating its superior ability to approximate multi-modal filtering distributions.
+Additionally, Figure~\ref{fig:nf_smc_comparison} shows samples for the forecast distribution generated by the two approaches.
+While NF is able to capture a multi-modal distribution at the bifurcation, SMC particles appear to concentrate on a single mode.

+We also highlight two important differences between the proposed approach and SMC.
+First, SMC requires explicit knowledge of the state update equation; consequently, for stochastic systems, a characterization of the random trajectories must be provided to the algorithm at every step.
+Second, the proposed approach supports a \emph{dropout} mechanism that effectively mimics a variable time step, whereas SMC typically requires observations acquired at constant time steps.